FredC1951/fredc1951.github.io/akv/Chronicle.md

   Special commission of Politburo names Voronsky responsible for organizing new publishing house, which becomes &quot;Krug&quot; [Circle].
 - 1922, August
   Debate organized by editors of &quot;Krasnaia nov&quot;: &quot;Contemporary Writers and the People,&quot;
-  discussing N. Osinsky's article, &quot;&Побег травы&quot; [Blade of Grass] from Pravda, 30 April 1922.
+  discussing N. Osinsky's article, &quot;Побег травы&quot; [Blade of Grass] from Pravda, 30 April 1922.
 - 1922, September 14
   Voronsky reports on &quot;Kuznitsa&quot; at Politburo meeting.
 His proposal that they be rendered material support is accepted.
 - 1923, February